Frequently Asked Questions

 Yes, we do.
 In the Waldorf tradition, children receive a mid-morning and a mid-afternoon snack.
 The snack calendar changes from season to season, and at least one of the daily snacks is based on the Waldorf’s “Whole Grain of the Day” featuring wheat, rice, barley, millet, rye, oat, and corn.
 We source organic, GMO-free ingredients whenever possible.

 Many of our children have food allergies, sensitivities, or come from families who prefer grain-free, gluten-free, dairy-free, sugar-free, nut-free, vegetarian, or vegan diets.
-We respect the needs and interests of everyone in our community and allow families the opportunity to provide their own snacks (and “cake” for birthday celebrations).
-Families who opt to provide their own snacks are eligible for a small tuition discount.
+We respect the needs and interests of everyone in our community and allow families the opportunity to provide their own snacks if we are unable to meet their dietary needs.
 Please speak with the Administrative Director for more information or to make arrangements for your family?